springernature/concourse-webhook-server/README.md

 or in docker `./build docker` and `./run docker`

-At the moment it just logs the events it receives to stdout:
+At the moment it only actually checks resources in pipelines belonging to the `engineering-enablement` team.
+For all other resources it just logs the resources it found in Concourse.

-`cf logs concourse-webhook-server --recent | grep push`